Lyrrad/multidrive/README.md

     ./multidrive -s googledrive -a download -r "example.txt"

 Downloads "test.txt" in the root directory of Google Drive to the local computer.
 WARNING: Local files may be overwritten with no warning if they match the remote file name.

+    ./multidrive -s googledrive -d onedrive -a copy -r "Source Folder" -e "Transfers" -c

+Copies the contents of "Source folder" on Google Drive to the "Transfers" folder on Microsoft OneDrive, creating the remote folder if necessary.
+The program will get a list of files, then, transfer one file at a time to the other service by downloading it to the local machine, then uploading it again.

 ## Current Functionality